Authentic French Tarte Tatin Recipe (Classic Upside-Down Apple Tart)

 What’s good to serve it with?

 Classically, serve it warm with vanilla ice cream.
-For a delightful tangy contrast, try crème fraîche or Greek yogurt.
-A splash of rum and a sprinkle of cinnamon also make lovely additions!
+For a pleasant tangy contrast, try crème fraîche or Greek yogurt.
+A splash of rum or a light sprinkle of cinnamon also pairs beautifully.